 - Computer users are permitted to plug their own headphones into the jacks provided.
 They may also purchase headphones at the service desk.

-- Computer users are encouraged to save any created files to floppy disks, CD-Rs, CD-RWs or USB drives.
+- Computer users are encouraged to save any created files to floppy disks, CD-Rs, CD-RWs, USB drives or the cloud.

 - The computers must not be used for the transmission of material that is unlawful, obscene or otherwise inappropriate.
 Failure to comply with these guidelines will result in patron suspension.